jarnaldich/jarnaldich.github.com/blog/2020-02-29-optimizing-geospatial-workloads.markdown

 ## Conclusions

-Even when I know the basic theory behind mixed integer and fp solvers (even implemented a simplex-based solver as a practical exercise for another course), I keep having the feeling there is some form of magic at work here.
+Even when I know the basic theory behind mixed integer and fp solvers (even implemented a simplex-based solver as a practical exercise in the past), I keep having the feeling there is some form of magic at work here.

-The model includes all restrictions explicitly, some of them are included in some form in the `globals` library, which is probably more efficient and would lead to more terse code.
-I would like to rewrite the model using these functions and compare in a follow-up.
+There are lots of other ways to model this problem.
+In particular, MiniZinc has special primitives for dealing with sets.
+Some of the restriction explicitly stated by the model are already available for reuse in the `globals` library, which would probably more efficient and would lead to terser code.
+I would like to rewrite the model using these functions and compare their efficiency if I ever have the time.

+For now, I got my results!